-12.2 MEDICAL STAFF COMMITTEE / DEPARTMENT MEETINGS
+12.2 MEDICAL STAFF COMMITTEE MEETINGS

-12.2-1 SCHEDULE OF MEETINGS
+12.2-1 REGULAR MEETINGS

 Except as otherwise specified in these Bylaws, the chair of committees may establish the times for the holding of regular meetings.
-The Chair shall make every reasonable effort to ensure the meeting dates are disseminated to the members with adequate notice.
+The chair shall make every reasonable effort to ensure the meeting dates are disseminated to the members with adequate notice.

-12,2-2 SPECIAL MEETINGS OF COMMITEES/DEPARTMENTS
+12.2-2 SPECIAL MEETINGS

-A special meeting of any Medical Staff committee may be called by the Chair, the Medical Executive Committee, the Chief of Staff, or by request of one-third of the current members eligible to vote, but not less than two (2) members.
+A special meeting of any Medical Staff committee may be called by the chair thereof, the Medical Executive Committee, or the Chief of Staff, and shall be called by written request of one-third of the current members eligible to vote, but not less than two (2) members.
 Special meetings may be conducted by telephone conference.
 Good faith efforts must be made to give advance notice of special meetings to all members of the committee through an appropriate means.

-12.3 QUOROM TO TAKE ACTIONS
+12.3 QUORUM